System-Engineering-Group-9/system-engineering-group-9.github.io/docs/systemDesign.md

 - **Quiz Generation**: AI-generated quiz questions are created based on predefined parameters, enabling personalized learning experiences.
 - **Background Images**: Backgrounds and quiz panel images are dynamically generated using DreamShaper, allowing for customization based on different themes.

 This architecture integrates AI-driven functionality with a data exchange system.
-The combination of web and game-based interfaces, supported by a robust backend, ensures that teachers can easily manage content while students receive an adaptive and immersive educational experience.
+The combination of web and game-based interfaces, supported by a robust backend, ensures that teachers can easily manage content while students receive an adaptive and personalised educational experience.

 ---